judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

+## is it over yet?
+(2020) for Lina Andonovska - Flute duo
+- Lina Andonovska x 2 - written for the Music Network Butterfly Sessions as part of a response to the lockdown.
+We recorded this as a video broadcast with Lina dueting with herself.

 ## A Breath of Fresh Air (2019) for Lina Andonovska - Flute solo
 - Lina Andonovska - New Music Dublin 2020 - 28th February at Lina Andonovska's album launch on Diatribe Records.